terryalx/alx-portfolio-project-foodNetwork-/webapp/templates/about.md

       {% endif %}
     </div>
     <div class="header">
       <p>Hurry!
-Welcome to KUWIYA</p>
+Welcome to foodNetwork</p>
     </div>
     <div class="description">
       <p>
-        KUWIYA is an online community space where you get discounted fine dining restaurants, the best local restaurants around you, inns, and anything food-related.
+        foodNetwork is an online community space where you get discounted fine dining restaurants, the best local restaurants around you, inns, and anything food-related.
 We partner with top restaurants around you and deliver unbelievable
         discounts of up to 75% for our community when you eat out.
       </p>
       <br>
       <p>
-        Join kuwiya's waiting list now to get the hottest and latest discount deals on your favorite fine-dining restaurant coming soon....
+        Join foodNetwork's waiting list now to get the hottest and latest discount deals on your favorite fine-dining restaurant coming soon....
       </p>
     </div>